 - Repairs & Maintenance: A part of your monthly fees will be allocated to maintaining and repairing common areas and shared structures.
 This can include the outside walls and roof of the building (if you’re in a condo), parking lots and neighborhood roads.

 - Insurance: HOAs typically carry insurance to cover common spaces, such as an amenity room or the outside of the building if you live in a condo.
-You still need to purchase an individual insurance policy to cover property, plus the inside of your condo or the inside and outside of your townhouse or detached home.
+You still need to purchase an individual insurance policy to cover property, contents and liability.

 While nobody likes adding extra expenses to their monthly budgets, HOA fees often cover budget items that you would’ve ended up spending money on anyway, and may even present an opportunity for you to save money on some things.
 For many, sharing the cost of a new roof with their neighbors, or being able to save money on a gym membership by using the fitness center offered by their condo makes living in an HOA community and paying the monthly HOA fees worth it.
 The services covered by HOA fees can also be extremely helpful for those who can’t or prefer not to take on some of the more labor-intensive aspects of homeownership.
 In this post we talk more about the pros and cons.